Charles Gavan Duffy: Speakership and retirement

 When Berry became Premier in 1877 he made Duffy Speaker of the Legislative Assembly, a post he held without much enthusiasm until handing it over to Peter Lalor, the younger brother of James Fintan Lalor, in 1880.
 Thereafter he quit politics and retired to southern France where he wrote his memoirs: The League of North and South, 1850–54 (1886) and My Life in Two Hemispheres (1898).

 In exile in France, Duffy was an enthusiastic supporter of the Melbourne Celtic Club, which aimed to promote Irish Home Rule and Irish culture.
 His sons also became members of the club.

 In recognition of his services to Victoria, he was knighted in 1873 and made KCMG in 1877.
 He married for a third time in Paris in 1881, to Louise Hall, and they had four more children.

 Marriages and children

-In 1842 Duffy married Emily McLaughlin (1820-1845), with whom he had two children, one of whom survived, his son John Gavan Duffy.
+In 1842, Duffy married Emily McLaughlin, with whom he had two children, one of whom survived, his son John Gavan Duffy.
 Emily died in 1845.
-In 1846 he married his cousin from Newry, Susan Hughes (1827-1878), with whom he had eight children, six of whom survived.
-After Susan died in 1878 he married for a third time, in Paris in 1881, to Louise Hall (1858-1889) by whom had two further children.
+In 1846 he married his cousin from Newry, Susan Hughes, with whom he had eight children, six of whom survived.
+After Susan died in 1878, he married for a third time, in Paris in 1881, to Louise Hall, with whom had two further children.